100% tax compliance with smart e-Invoicing 100% tax compliance with smart e-Invoicing

 Delivery challans, Bill of supply, financial or commercial credit note or debit note, bill of entry, and ISD invoices.Any Business-to-Consumers (B2C) sales, Nil-rated or non-taxable or exempt B2B sale of goods or services, nil-rated or non-taxable or exempt B2G sale of goods or services, imports, high sea sales and bonded warehouse sales, Free Trade & Warehousing Zones (FTWZ), and supplies under reverse charge covered by Section 9(4) of the CGST Act.

-Systems before & after e-invoicing
+Systems before and after e-invoicing

 Before e-invoicing could apply, businesses generated invoices through various software, and the details of these invoices were manually uploaded in the GSTR-1 return or using ERP.